bmoshe/bootcamp-backend/chapters/Chapter 7 - GraphQL Types.md

 **NOTE**: Remember to generate types for both the `TaskList` and `Task` models.

 ### Adding Fields to GraphQL Types
-GraphQL Types are very similar to serializers, as they define which fields on the model are available on the frontend.
+GraphQL types are very similar to serializers, as they define which fields on the model are available on the frontend.
 Unlike serializers however, they include type information about the field.
 For example: